top of page

 Knowing therefore that we brought nothing into the world neither can we carry anything out, let us arm ourselves with the armor of righteousness, and let us teach ourselves first to walk in the commandment of the Lord;

-• Understanding what is important in this life, a man focuses on putting on righteousness by learning and practicing what is necessary for him keep the commandments.
+• Understanding what is important in this life and the spiritual law that delivers from idols and their evils, a man focuses on putting on righteousness by learning and practicing what is necessary for him keep the commandments, hearkening to words of truth to overcome hatred in idolatry;

 Eph 6:4